Dr James Greenwood

 Testosterone is a key male hormone, affecting sex drive, energy, mood, muscle mass, bone density, and more.
 Levels naturally decline after your late 30s or early 40s, but for some men, this drop becomes significant enough to cause symptoms.

 Not all men experience the same symptoms.
-Common signs include:
+However, for low testosterone in males, symptoms include:

 - Low sex drive — less interest in intimacy